Overview of Geriatric Care

 • People 65 years and older have the greatest per capita use of emergency departments (538.3 visits per 1,000 population) (4).

-Because of their multiple chronic illnesses, older adults are likely to see several health care practitioners and to move from one health care setting to another.
+Because of their multiple chronic illnesses, older adults are likely to see several health care professionals and to move from one health care setting to another.
 Providing consistent, integrated care across specific care settings, sometimes called continuity of care, is thus particularly important for older patients.
-Communication among primary care physicians, specialists, other health care practitioners, and patients and their family members, particularly when patients are transferred between settings, is critical to ensuring that patients receive appropriate care in all settings.
+Communication among primary care physicians, specialists, other health care professionals, and patients and their family members, particularly when patients are transferred between settings, is critical to ensuring that patients receive appropriate care in all settings.
 Electronic health records may help facilitate communication.

 Health care settings